Frequently Asked Questions

 - What are some career options for majors in Neuroscience other than attending medical or graduate school?

-Currently, the Neuroscience Program offers only a major.
+Currently, the Neuroscience Department offers only a major.
 A minor is not possible.

 NEUR100 is intended for non-majors as well as for those who think they might be interested in the major.
 The course covers the breadth of the field, and introduces students to basic concepts and to some of the diseases of the nervous system, such as Parkinson’s Disease.
 Because neuroscience is likely to touch all of us at some time in our lives, it’s important to offer a course that introduces the ideas and challenges of modern neuroscience, that is accessible to all students regardless of whether they consider themselves future scientists.

 Yes, many students who go abroad for their junior year take courses that count for the major.
 This is generally easy to organize if you travel to an English-speaking country and we have liaisons with specific schools that offer appropriate courses.
 You can talk to any of the neuroscience faculty to learn more about the opportunities abroad that include neuroscience classes.